nausheenfatma/DBpedia2vec/README.md

     "autism is one of the five [[pervasive developmental disorder]]s (pdd), which are characterized by widespread abnormalities of social interactions and communication, and severely restricted interests and highly repetitive behavior.Of the five pdd forms, [[asperger syndrome]] is closest to autism in signs and likely causes; [[rett syndrome]] and [[childhood disintegrative disorder]] share several signs with autism, but may have unrelated causes."

-We process each sentence and replace phrases within double brackets as a single token by concatenating them with a an underscore as below :
+We process each sentence and replace phrases within double brackets as a single token by concatenating them with an underscore as below :

     "autism is one of the five pervasive_developmental_disorder s (pdd), which are characterized by widespread abnormalities of social interactions and communication, and severely restricted interests and highly repetitive behavior.
 Of the five pdd forms, asperger_syndrome is closest to autism in signs and likely causes; rett_syndrome and childhood_disintegrative_disorder share several signs with autism, but may have unrelated causes."